Does the tour operate every day?

 How much walking is involved and what is the pace?

 The tour covers approximately 1/2 a mile over a 1.5-2 hour period.
 We walk at a leisurely pace and stop frequently to discuss interesting points along the way.
 We do recommend wearing comfortable walking shoes.
 Keep in mind that you are on your feet for about 2 hours.

 It depends on the tour.
 Most tours are 90 minutes- 2hours.
 Speciality tours and private tours can be arranged to an agreed upon time frame in advance.

 Where does the tour take place?

-This tour will venture along Broadway and the Times Square area.
+Most of our tours will venture along Broadway and the Times Square area but we now offer tours in other areas of the city.
 The theaters of the “Great White Way” are just some of the sights you will see!
-Your guide will be introducing you to some of the history and culture of the neighborhood.
+Anywhere we go your guide will be introducing you to history and culture of the neighborhoods you visit.

 How will I recognize the tour guide?

 Our tour guides will be holding a sign that says “New York Broadway Tours”.

 Yes!
 Gift certificates are available for purchase and make great gifts for family and friends.
 If you have any questions about purchasing or redeeming gift certificates, please visit our gift certificates page.